Back to Blog

 A Closed face points left of the target (for right-handed golfers).
 This position typically leads to draws and hooks, especially when paired with an in-to-out swing path.
 While some golfers intentionally use a closed face for certain shots, it can also be a source of inconsistency when unintended.

 One of the most important concepts in modern golf instruction is the relationship between swing path and club face angle.
-Research has shown that the club face angle determines approximately 80% of the initial ball direction, while the swing path influences only about 20%.
-This relationship, known as the “20/80 Rule,” is crucial for understanding how to control your ball flight.
+Research has shown that the club face angle determines approximately 85% of the initial ball direction, while the swing path influences only about 15%.
+This relationship is crucial for understanding how to control your ball flight and prioritize your practice.
+A 2019 study by researchers at Charles University in Prague examined these relationships in detail, confirming the dominant role of face angle in determining initial ball direction.

 The difference between your face angle and swing path creates the curve in your shot.
 This interaction leads to several common shot patterns that you’ll recognize on the course: